dawarich-app/site/docs/tutorials/update-postgresql.md

 :::

-First, we're going to create a backup, so our data is safe in case something goes wrong.
+First, we are going to dump the entire database to a file so that we can later pull this dump into the new version of Postgres, because it is not possible to simply upgrade the data in place.

 ```bash
 docker exec -t dawarich_db pg_dumpall -U USERNAME > backup.sql